thomasgladwin/AIAnalysis1/README.md

 # AIAnalysis1
 Practice project for a gen-AI interface, with interview transcript analysis in mind.

-The files are for a Flash app, running on Heroku here: https://testappai0-e16cf7da4690.herokuapp.com (requires API credentials).
+The files are for a Flash app, running on Heroku here: https://testappai0-e16cf7da4690.herokuapp.com (depending on the version I'm working on - it might require your own API credentials or an access code, or it might just run out of resources at some point).
 It's mainly designed to use a gen AI model to analyze data like interview transcripts, but it's abstracted into general "definitions", "data", and "queries" components.
 These components are added to a conversation history with some text added to the prompt to specify what they're to be used for.

 Example: